-Each week, after we get our food, we'll start with some gathering words to center our spirits for worship, an opening prayer, and an opening song that we hope will be easy for everyone to pick up and sing along.
+Each week, after we get our food, we'll start with some gathering words and music to center our spirits for worship.
+We say an opening prayer, and sing an opening song that we hope will be easy for everyone to pick up and sing along.

-We will then read a passage of Scripture and hear a brief introduction to the Scripture/theme for the day.
-20-30 minutes will then be spent around the table, in discussion.
+We will then read a passage of Scripture and hear a brief message introducing the Scripture and theme for the day.
+We then have15-20 minutes around the table, in discussion.
 There are reflection questions to guide the conversation and "Table Manners" to try to help everyone feel comfortable and be able to contribute (see below).

-The remaining part of our time together consists of one to two other songs, sharing around the table ways we can support and pray for one another, our community and world and then sharing together in Holy Communion, which is open to all who wish to receive it.
+The remaining part of our time together consists of one to two other songs, sharing ways we can support and pray for one another, our community and world and then sharing together in Holy Communion, which is open to all who wish to receive it.

 For those not able to come in person, we do have a zoom option for participation online.
 Email us if you'd like the link!